rizla-munaf/Todo-list-API/README.md

 # Todo-list-API

 # Setup
-Download the project folders, change the config and insert database details to database.php file ("application/config") and import MySQL database (todo_list.sql)
+Download the project folders, change the config and insert database details to database.php file ("application/config") and import MySQL database (todo_list.sql).
+Migrtion script can be found under ("application/migrations")

 POSTMAN , Insomnia or other preferred tools can be used to simulate frontend.